NY man rescued after treading water in Atlantic Ocean for over 5 hours: police

 BABYLON, N.Y.
-(PIX11) — A 63-year-old Copiague man was rescued from the open ocean off of Cedar Beach on Long Island on Monday after he treaded water for more than five hours, according to officials.
+(WPIX) — A 63-year-old man was rescued from the open ocean off of a Long Island, New York beach on Monday after he treaded water for more than five hours, according to officials.

-Dan Ho was swimming around 5 a.m. when the current pulled him around 2.5 miles south from the shoreline where he entered the ocean, according to authorities.
-Ho was without a floatation device but found a broken fishing pole in the water and tied his shirt to the pole to wave at passing boats in an attempt to be rescued, according to officials.
+Dan Ho, of Copiague, was swimming at Cedar Beach on around 5 a.m. when the current pulled him out to sea around 2.5 miles south from where he entered the ocean, according to authorities.
+Ho didn’t have a floatation device.
+He found a broken fishing pole in the water and tied his shirt to the pole to wave at passing boats, according to officials.

 Ho was conscious and alert but unable to stand, according to authorities.
 Ho was treated for hypothermia before being taken to the hospital.